invictus-integration/docs-ifa/framework/installation/framework-installation.md

 # Framework Installation

-This document lists the steps required to perform an installation of the Invictus Framework in you Azure environment.
+This document lists the steps required to perform an installation of the Invictus Framework in your Azure environment.

 ## 1. Obtain Access